dasianejones/Jeopardy/README.md

     . startTimer() function to start the countdown.
     . if/else statement you check if an answer was chosen before time runs out.

-  On to Categories

-     .
-Category needs a few clickable elements beneath them that are worth a variety of points.
-- These elements need to be:

-     .
-Clickable
-     .
-Store a value (the points it’s worth)
-     .
-Disappear or disable themselves after they’ve been selected.

 4) If correct, say "Correct" and award associated points